Good morning

 6. emphasize

-f. a general rule or idea that is inferred from particular facts or examples
+f. a general rule or idea that is inferred from particular facts

 7. clarify